 Even though we're living in a world of plus sized supermodels, body positive Instagram accounts and Lizzo, many women still fear hitting the beach in a bikini.
 Body shaming still happens.
-And when one mom faced it head on, she wrote an open letter to her instigators.
+And when one mom faced it head on, she wrote an open letter

 When visiting the pool with her two sons, Whitney Reimer decided to wear a bikini for the first time in a while.
 She realized a group of teenage girls laughing and pointing at her while she was taking her shorts off.
 While she was initially embarrassed, her letter about the shame moms face for the shape of their bodies has gone viral.

 Her first message?
 She hopes those girls never face shame for what their bodies look like.

 "I HOPE that there never comes a day when you take your babies to the swimming pool, and someone laughs when you take off your shorts,” she begins.
 “I hope that you never go through the struggles with your little body that I have been through.
 I hope there never comes a day that your ashamed to put on a swimming suit.
 I hope you never cringe at your reflection.”

 She continued to share her struggle with endometriosis — and how being shamed for her “mom” body has nothing on the presence of her kids.
 She also shared some rightful rage towards the mean teens who’ve been taught to hate “unruly” women bodies.